alcatrazEscapee/Cordy/README.md

 ### To-Do

-- Implement `->` operator, basic named tuple types.
+- implement basic structs: compile time verified access with `->`, type-dispatched at runtime.
 - `continue` and `break` in `for` statements
 - `else` on `while` and `for` statements, like Python
 - Let top level `if`-`then`-`else` get parsed in `parse_if_statement()`